martinambrus/AuxiliaryASR/README.md

 #### Keeping the CTC branch expressive

 When the auxiliary ASR is trained on only a few hours of speech, the CTC head can collapse into predicting mostly blanks, which hurts diagonal alignments and increases the skip/merge gap.
-The default configuration now enables gentle blank-rate and coverage regularisers so deletions are discouraged without overwhelming the core losses:
+The default configuration now enables a richer set of regularisers so deletions are discouraged without overwhelming the core losses:

 ```yaml
 ctc_loss: